Abdulghani-Alhamwi/DVLD/README.md

 🖥️ Presentation Layer
 ```

-The result is a licensing application designed around clear separation of responsibilities, connected business workflows, and controlled database access.
+The result is a licensing application designed around clear separation of responsibilities, connected business workflows, controlled database access, and protected user credentials.

 Built with C# and .NET Framework 4.8.